Camino Invierno

 - Wine tasting excursion in the Ribeira Sacra

-You can start your Camino on any day of your choosing between February and Mid-November.Â
+You can start your Camino on any day of your choosing between March and November.Â

 Galicia has quite a different climate to the rest of Spain.
 It has mild and rainy winters, and cool and sunny summers.
 The spring months are a beautiful time to travel in this region, when the vineyards will be a delightful burst of colour and for the same reason autumn is also a nice time to travel.
 It should be noted however that if you choose to do this route during the winter months, you can expect to experience more varied weather and there can be periods of rain, wind and fog to contend with.Â